Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 For me, this fun, game-like environment is great for keeping yourself motivated and inspired.

-Beyond the gamification, perhaps the coolest aspect of the Mondly course is their virtual reality and augmented reality learning apps that are designed to complement their standard lessons.
+Beyond the gamification, perhaps the coolest aspect of the Mondly course is their virtual reality learning app that’s designed to complement their standard lessons.

 This is really where Mondly differentiates itself from Babbel and other competitors, and why they are widely considered a pioneer in the digital language learning landscape.